datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

 Since the [Coraza Web Application Firewall library][] $productName$'s Web Application Firewall implementation, the firewall rules configuration uses [Coraza's Seclang syntax][] which is compatible with the OWASP Core Rule Set.

 Ambassador Labs publishes and maintains a list of rules to be used with the Web Application Firewall that should be a good solution for most users and [Coraza also provides their own ruleset][] based on the [OWASP][] core rule set.
+It also satisifies [PCI 6.6][] compliance requirements.

 See [Configuring $productName$'s Web Application Firewall rules][] for more information about installing Ambassador Labs rules.